Apprenticeships & Functional Skills Reform: Will There Be Real Change?

 The February 2025 Reform

-Crucially, this change applies to both new apprentices and those already on programme.
+Crucially, this change applies to both new apprentices and those already on the programme.
 Employers and training providers were given until 1 April 2025 to discuss with existing adult apprentices whether to continue or discontinue studying towards English and Maths qualifications.
+It is important that these decisions are clearly documented in the apprentice’s training plan for compliance and record-keeping.

 However, the reform maintains mandatory functional skills requirements for 16-18 year olds, recognising that younger apprentices may still benefit from developing these foundational academic skills early in their careers.